openstack/openstack-manuals/doc/cli-reference/source/watcher.rst

   show this help message and exit

 ``-a <audit_template>, --audit-template <audit_template>``
-  ActionPlan template used for this audit (name or uuid).
+  Audit template used for this audit (name or uuid).

 ``-t <audit_type>, --audit_type <audit_type>``
-  ActionPlan type.
+  Audit type.
+It must be ONESHOT or CONTINUOUS.
+Default is ONESHOT.

 .. _watcher_actionplan_delete: